NoroffFEU/development-platforms/dbaas-case-study.md

 - Since your data is stored on servers managed by third parties, it can raise some privacy concerns.

-- Depending on the location of the DBaaS servers and frontend application, there can be latency issues that affects the applications performance.
+- Depending on the location of the DBaaS servers and front end application, there can be latency issues that affect the applications performance.

 - Some industries have strict data compliance and regulatory requirements.
-Using a DBaaS provider might restrict you to meet the clients requirements and needs.
+Using a DBaaS provider might restrict you to meet the client's requirements and needs.

 ## Getting Started